 1031 Corporation – 1707 N Main St Longmont, CO 80501

-Headquartered in downtown Denver, with offices in Chicago and Dillon, MT, Accruit pushes their “tech-enabled” approach to the 1031 exchange.
+Headquartered in downtown Denver, with offices in Chicago and Dillon, MT, Accruit pushes their “tech-enabled” approach to the 1031 exchange in Colorado.
 Whether you’re down the street or across the country, Accruit is a solid partner in your next exchange.

 Services Accruit Offers

 A member of the Federation of Exchange Accommodators, Accruit also has four Certified Exchange Specialists on staff and more in training.
-Owing to this experience, they are well-equipped to handle any type of 1031 exchange.
+Owing to this experience, they are well-equipped to handle any type of 1031 exchange in Colorado.
 These include:

 - Delayed or forward 1031 exchange (most common type)

 - Build-to-suit or construction exchange (also called improvement exchange)

 Though they don’t call out the simultaneous exchange as a capability, they would be able to assist.

 Accruit has been involved in the real estate, trust administration, and 1031 exchanges since 1978.
 In addition, they claim nearly two centuries of experience conducting the 1031 in Colorado.
 Accruit doesn’t stop with just Certified Exchange Specialists.
 They also have two CPAs, three attorneys, and an in-house IT team dedicated to 100% uptime and security.

 We have found that Accruit follows industry best practices for ensuring that client funds are held in a safe and secure way.
 They require dual-signatures with exchangor approval before withdrawing any exchange funds.
 In addition, they meet all 1031 exchange in Colorado state requirements for fidelity bonding and errors and omissions coverage.